Why does Norfolk win so many beer awards? Norwich City of Ale festival will have the answer

 PUBLISHED: 14:20 23 May 2019 | UPDATED: 14:33 23 May 2019

 Red Flame Communications

-Norfolk's perfect blend of world-renowned malting barley production and craft brewing expertise has combined to secure a raft of beer awards which will be celebrated at the Norwich City of Ale festival later this month.
+Norfolk's perfect blend of world-renowned malting barley production and craft brewing expertise have combined to secure a raft of beer awards which will be celebrated at today's launch of the Norwich City of Ale festival.

 After the last century's closure of many of its most iconic beer-makers, Norfolk now boasts 44 breweries, with a further 27 in neighbouring Suffolk.

 And the region's rising reputation as one of the world's top beer locales has been underlined with a host of recent national and international accolades:

 - Dawn Leeder, the technologist who co-founded the Norwich City of Ale festival with the Murderers pub landlord Phil Cutter, has been named Innovator of the Year by trade magazine Imbibe.